swina/zerostage/README.md

 ***Read the Open Stage Control documentation on how to setup your server***

 - Open your browser at http://localhost:8080 and bum your controller is live and connected to your Ableton session.

+### LOCAL MACHINE

+** If you are using the same machine running Ableton and test only from the local machine **

+- send : 127.0.0.1:5091

+***You will not be able to test with a different device using the local machine configuration***

 ### Client App Window